 Literally meaning "border park" the Grenspark is a famous area on the Dutch/Belgium border considered to be of outstanding beauty.
 Within the park lies the old peat area "De Nol" where in the past peat was cut and transported by canal to the nearby towns.

-Through CANAPE the partners will aim to raise the water level in the Nol by constructing a clay screen to reduce water outflow.
+Through CANAPE the partners will aim to raise the water level in the Nol by constructing a an impermeable barrier to reduce water outflow.
 This will work towards partly restoring 60ha of peat bog, allowing it to more effectively store water and carbon.
 Work will also be done to explore the potential of using moor grasses from the rewetted area to sell as a potential economic product.
+The delivery of this pilot will be completed by the end of 2022.

 Carbon saved - 600 tons per year - equivalent to driving an average new car 5 million kilometres, or the amount stored by 285 football pitches worth of forest.